 Alkaloids defend plants from pests and molds, basically acting as a natural “bug spray”.
 These compounds are very highly concentrated in poisonous members of the nightshade family, but in edible nightshade plants, they’re present in much smaller amounts and mostly found in the leaves and stems (which aren’t eaten).
 Alkaloids aren’t typically an issue for people with healthy guts, but for people with autoimmune disease they can be a problem.
 Additionally, alkaloids can irritate the gut (remember, their role in plants is to kill things), and when this happens it can contribute to leaky gut, which can trigger an autoimmune reaction.

 Banana flour is made from dried green bananas.
 Its color is somewhat gray/beige-ish, which results in darker baked goods when you bake with it (similar to a “whole wheat” look).
-I find that it has a very faint banana smell and flavor, and its flavor is lessened even more when cooked.
+To me, it has a very faint banana smell and flavor, and its flavor is lessened even more when cooked.

 What to Use Banana Flour For (In Addition to Edible Cookie Dough!)

 In my experience when I’ve played with banana flour in baked goods, it yields a surprisingly light and fluffy crumb.
-In addition to baking, it can also be used as a thickener for smoothies, soups, etc. It’s a very fine powder and mixes in or dissolves quite well, depending on what you’re using it for.
+In addition to baking, it is also a thickener for smoothies, soups, etc. It’s a very fine powder and mixes in or dissolves quite well, depending on what you’re using it for.

 Is Banana Flour Healthy?

 Banana flour is naturally gluten-free, and is a good source of potassium and magnesium.
 Banana flour contains resistant starch, which literally resists digestion and doesn’t cause a blood sugar spike.
 It also acts as a prebiotic, helping to feed your gut’s healthy bacteria.
 Banana flour is paleo, and can be a good flour alternative when you’re following the AIP diet.
-(Read more about the health benefits and nutrition of banana flour on Dr. Axe and Paleo Hacks.)
+(Additionally, you can read more about the health benefits and nutrition of banana flour on Dr. Axe and Paleo Hacks.)

 Other Paleo AIP Dessert Recipe Ideas